India's Got Talent: Semi-finals and Quarter-finals

 Between first and third season, participants who pass their auditions and secure a place in the live quarter-finals of the competitions, are divided into groups and compete against each other to secure a place within the live final of the competition.
 Live episodes of the competition are held within a set venue (the location has varied).
 The results were announced the next day of the performance episode.

 From season four onwards, pre-recorded and edited episodes were telecast where they compete in the semi-final.
 The results were either announced on the next semi final or on the pre-finale with one performer advancing from public votes and one or two performers advancing from judges' choice.
 The judges can still use their buzzers to terminate an act.

 From season nine onwards when the telecasting network was changed from Colors to SET, the show's format after auditions was reimagined and reworked on.
 Only 14 contestants, including golden buzzer acts advance to quarter-finals to compete in a weekly competition.
 All the contestants from in a quarter-final.
 The results of a quarter-final are announced in the next quarter-final after all the performances.
 The bottom-most contestants from public votes and judge's scores (not revealed) are called upon, and judges can save two of them (number may vary).
 The final Top-7 move on to the grand-finale which is also pre-recorded.

-India's Got Talent becomes first in the Got Talent franchise to have a complete different format and the usage of golden buzzer in quarter-finals to highly appreciate an act.
+India's Got Talent becomes the first show in the Got Talent franchise to introduce a completely different format, including the use of the Golden Buzzer in the quarter-finals to recognise and celebrate exceptional acts.